Mary Eliza Haweis: Biography

-Haweis was born in Sloane Street, Chelsea, London, in 1848, the eldest of two daughters born to Thomas Musgrave Joy, and Eliza Rohde Joy, née Spratt.
+Mary Joy was born in Sloane Street, Chelsea, London, in 1848, the eldest of two daughters born to Thomas Musgrave Joy, and Eliza Rohde Joy, née Spratt.
 Her mother was a daughter of Charles Spratt, of Salisbury, descended in direct line from Bishop Spratt, also Dean of Westminster, a prominent churchman in the reigns of James II and Anne.
 As her grandfather was a landed proprietor, her father's family seat was Boughton Hall, Monchelsea, Yalding, Kent.
 A highly acclaimed painter, Thomas Musgrave Joy was commanded by the Queen to paint the Royal children in 1841.
 He also did several pictures for Prince Albert and his work was praised by a number of the English nobility, including the Duke of Cambridge.
 She was baptized on 25 February 1848 at St Saviour's Church, Kensington and Chelsea.

 Because as a child, she had a very sweet face, Mary served as a model for many of her father's works.
 However, she was more than a model; she was also his imitator.
 Like her father, she had a natural gift for painting.
 Though she did not receive any formal painting instruction, she regularly watched her father work in his studio.
 When she was drawing or painting, the only assistance she received was her father's guidance.
 Occasionally, he would survey her work and add in a few lines here and there.
 Since, at a very early age, she displayed a wonderful eye for color, her father sent her drawings to an exhibition when she was six or seven.

 Aged 18, she exhibited a painting at the Royal Academy under her maiden name Miss M. E. Joy in 1866, the same year her father died at age 54.
 Bought on the private view day, her picture illustrated one of Jean Ingelow's poems.
 She undertook portrait commissions as well.
 After her father's death, she completed several of his unfinished orders.
 Though she excelled in both drawing and painting, she also showed literary promise.
 Before she could write fluently and elegantly, she practiced copying print in booklets when she was between the ages of seven and ten.